Rain or shine, Floridians love boating.

 So why is this of concern beyond Covid-19?

-Aside from public officials still deciding what public safety measures might be needed on Covid-19 moving forward, sadly, our state continues to lead in the number of boating accidents and fatalities.
+Consequently, public city officials are still deciding what public safety measures might be needed on Covid-19 moving forward.

 Boating Accident Statistics don’t lie: Boating Fatalities are still a concern.

 Most fatal accidents in our waterways involved Florida residents, according to statistics released by the Florida Wildlife Commission.
 July was no exception.
 While May was the highest month reported for fatalities, summer months were also on the grid.